Purpl Disabled Discounts

 A person in a wheelchair sits at a desk working on a laptop.
 The person holds a reusable coffee cup in one hand and has a backpack hanging on the wheelchair.
 The space has a warm, orange background with wood accents.

-During this process, you will need to provide your personal, medical, and financial information.
+During this process, you will need to provide your personal, medical, and financial information as listed previously.

 • After your initial claim, you will be sent a ‘Capability for Work Questionnaire’ also referred as a ESA50 form.
 This is a more detailed questionnaire about how your health condition affects your ability to work and complete everyday activities.